surfiniaburger/legendary-potato/README.md

 This is a subtle and critical failure mode.
 The model received a grammatically garbled prompt (`acknowledgment` instead of `mentions`, `endangerment liken` instead of `risks compared`).
 Instead of stating it could not answer based on the (non-existent) text, its internal helpfulness alignment took over.
 It *interpreted* the user's intent and then **provided a textbook definition of Convection-Enhanced Delivery (CED) from its internal, pre-trained knowledge**—precisely the behavior it was trained to suppress.

+#### **Context and Significance: A Practical Demonstration of "Context Rot"**

+Our discovery of the "epistemic breach" serves as a powerful, real-world validation of recent findings in AI safety research.
+A July 2025 technical report from Chroma, *"Context Rot: How Increasing Input Tokens Impacts LLM Performance"*, formally demonstrates that model performance degrades significantly when faced with semantic ambiguity and "distractor" information.

+Our ZK-JBFuzz engine functions as an **adversarial context engineering tool**, automatically generating the kind of ambiguous, distractor-like prompts that the Chroma report identifies as a key weakness.
+The resulting "epistemic breach" is a practical manifestation of "Context Rot," where the model's fine-tuned safety alignment decayed under pressure, causing it to revert to its base, pre-trained knowledge.
+This confirms that even meticulously trained, specialized models are vulnerable, underscoring the critical need for continuous, automated auditing systems like ZK-RedTeam.

 #### ZK-JBFuzz Ablation Study

 To validate the general effectiveness of our methodology, we conducted an ablation study measuring model robustness against the fuzzer.
 The results show a clear trend: more data and higher reasoning capacity increase model robustness, but **no model is immune.**